-By February 1905, not only were the molds and the BMNH cast complete, but four additional sets of cast elements had been made, all at a total cost of $8,558 (Nieuwland 2019:75).
+By February 1905, not only were the molds and the BMNH cast complete, but four additional sets of cast elements had been made, all at a total cost of $8,558 (Nieuwland 2019:75) — about $300,000 in 2023 money.
 This cost did not include that of shipping and mounting the casts, which was typically rather more expensive than their production had been.
-Each cast skeleton weighted 6,000 lb (2.7 tonnes), or 10,900 lb (4.95 tonnes) when packed for shipment.
+Each cast skeleton weighed 6,000 lb (2.7 tonnes), or 10,900 lb (4.95 tonnes) when packed for shipment.

-In April 1905, Holland and Coggeshall arrived at South Kensington and supervised the assembly of the first cast skeleton (Holland 1905:443).
-At 1pm on 12th May 1905, the mounted cast was unveiled at the BMNH — see photographs in Holland (1905:plates XVII and XVIII).
+In April 1905, Holland and Arthur Coggeshall arrived at South Kensington and supervised the assembly of the first cast skeleton (Holland 1905:443).
+At 1pm on 12 May 1905, the mounted cast was unveiled at the BMNH — see photographs in Holland (1905:plates XVII and XVIII).
 It was placed in the Hall of Reptiles, as the Hall of Palaeontology was full (Rea 2001:ix).
-At a lavish event, speeches were given by Ray Lankester, Andrew Carnegie, Lord Avebury speaking for the trustees, Holland (including a tribute to the recently deceased Hatcher), Sir George Trevalyan (the longest-serving of the trustees) and Sir Archibald Geikie (representing British geologists).
-Although the material for the mount had been completed as early as October the previous year, the public unveiling had been delayed until spring of 1905 in the hope that more of London’s dignitaries could be present.
+At a lavish event, speeches were given by Ray Lankester, Andrew Carnegie, Lord Avebury speaking for the trustees, Holland (including a tribute to the recently deceased Hatcher), Sir George Trevelyan (the longest-serving of the trustees), and Sir Archibald Geikie (representing British geologists).
+Although the material for the mount had been completed as early as October of the previous year, the public unveiling had been delayed until the spring of 1905 in the hope that more of London’s dignitaries could be present.
 The king himself, disappointingly to Lankester and Carnegie, was not among those in attendance.
+It is likely his unavailability had something to do with Prime Minister Balfour’s attempts to rein in the new monarch’s public appearances at occasions unrelated to matters of state (see Ridley 2007:297–299.)

 However, the event attracted a great deal of press coverage, not only in London and Pittsburgh but across Britain and America, and even in Canada and Australia.
 The next day, the exhibit was opened to the general public, and attracted the largest crowds that had ever attended the museum (Holland 1906:264).
+As later recounted by Holland (1930:85), on his return from London he received a telegram from President Theodore Roosevelt congratulating him on the installation, lamenting the extinction of Diplodocus and writing “What glorious shooting we would have had on the Little Missouri had it survived to our time!”

-After Hatcher’s death, Holland had succeeded him as the scientific leader of the work on Diplodocus, even though his principal field of study was lepidopterology.
-In 1906, his monograph on Diplodocus osteology (Holland 1906) was published, using two new specimens to expand on Hatcher’s (1901) description with more detail especially on the skull, atlas, tail, sternal plates and supposed clavicles.
+After Hatcher’s death, Holland had succeeded him as the scientific leader of the work on Diplodocus, even though the latter’s principal field of study was lepidopterology.
+In 1906, his monograph on Diplodocus osteology (Holland 1906) was published, using two new specimens to expand on Hatcher’s (1901) description with more detail especially on the skull, atlas, tail, sternal plates, and supposed clavicles.